 (iii) Carrier signal receive status for associated transmission lines.

+(3) Each Generation Resource owner and ESR owner shall have the following fault recording data, including calculations from the fault recording data if not directly measured, for each triggered fault recording to determine:

+(a) Time stamp;

+(b) Phase-to-neutral voltage for each phase on low or high side of the Main Power Transformer (MPT);

+(c) Each phase current and the residual or neutral current on low or high side of the MPT;

+(d) Active and reactive power on high side of the MPT;

+(e) Frequency and rate-of-change-of-frequency (df/dt) data for at least one generator-interconnected bus measurement;

+(f) If applicable, dynamic reactive device input/output such as voltage, current, and frequency; and

+(g) Applicable binary status.

+(4) For each requested Facility identified by ERCOT in paragraphs (1)(d) and (1)(e) in Section 6.1.2.2, the interconnecting TSP or DSP shall have the following fault recording and sequence of events recording data for the identified Load elements to determine:

+(a) Phase-to-neutral voltage for each phase of the transmission bus serving the Load, or other ERCOT approved voltages;

+(b) Each phase current and neutral current for each Load terminal, or other ERCOT approved currents; and

+(c) Circuit breaker status for those transmission circuit breakers directly associated with the Load terminals.

 6.1.2.4 Fault Recording and Sequence of Events Recording Data Retention and Reporting Requirements

-(1) Each Transmission Facility owner and Generation Resource owner shall provide, upon request, fault recording and sequence of events recording data for the transmission buses or Transmission Elements identified in these requirements to the requesting Entity in accordance with the following:
+(1) Each Transmission Facility owner and Generation Resource owner shall, upon request, provide to ERCOT fault recording and sequence of events recording data for the Transmission Elements identified in these requirements as follows:

+(a) Data shall be maintained and retrievable for at a minimum:

+(i) Twenty calendar days, including the day the data was recorded, for fault recording and sequence of events recording equipment installed on or replaced after June1, 2024;

-(a) Data will be retrievable for the period of ten calendar days, inclusive of the day the data was recorded;
+(ii) Ten calendar days, including the day the data was recorded, for fault recording and sequence of events recording equipment installed prior to June 1, 2024;

-(b) Data subject to item (1)(a) above will be provided within 30 calendar days of request unless an extension is granted by the requestor;
+(b) Data subject to paragraph (1)(a) above will be provided within seven calendar days of request unless the requestor grants an extension;

 (c) Sequence of events recording data will be provided in ASCII Comma Separated Value (CSV) format as follows: Date, Time, Local Time Code, Substation, Device, State;

-(d) Fault recording data will be provided in electronic files that are formatted in conformance with Institute of Electrical and Electronic Engineers (IEEE) C37.111, IEEE Standard for Common Format for Transient Data Exchange (COMTRADE), revision C37.111-1999 or later; and
+(d) Fault recording data that is not calculated will be provided in electronic files formatted in conformance with Institute of Electrical and Electronic Engineers (IEEE) C37.111, IEEE Standard for Common Format for Transient Data Exchange (COMTRADE), revision C37.111-1999 or later;

-(e) Data files will be named in conformance with C37.232, IEEE Standard for Common Format for Naming Time Sequence Data Files (COMNAME), revision C37.232-2011 or later.
+(e) Data files will be named in conformance with C37.232, IEEE Standard for Common Format for Naming Time Sequence Data Files (COMNAME), revision C37.232-2011 or later; and

+(f) If available, fault recording data may be provided in electronic files in SEL ASCII event report (.EVE), compressed ASCII (.CEV), or Motor Start Report (.MSR) in both raw and filtered format in addition to the data required above.

-(2) The Transmission Facility owner and Generation Resource owner providing the requested fault recording and sequence of events recording data to ERCOT, the NERC Regional Entity, or NERC shall store the requested data for at least a three year period.
+(2) The Transmission Facility owner and Generation Resource owner providing the requested fault recording and sequence of events recording data to ERCOT, the NERC Regional Entity, or NERC shall store the data for at least three years from the date the data was created.

-6.1.3 Phasor Measurement Recording Equipment Including Dynamic Disturbance Recording Equipment
+6.1.3 Dynamic Disturbance Recording Equipment Including Phasor Measurement Unit Equipment

-(1) Phasor measurement recording equipment includes all dynamic disturbance recording equipment with phasor measurement recording capability that meet the requirements in Sections 6.1.3.1, Recording and Triggering Requirements, and 6.1.3.3, Data Recording and Redundancy Requirements.
+(1) Phasor measurement recording equipment includes all dynamic disturbance recording equipment with phasor measurement recording capability that meets the requirements in Section 6.1.3.1, Recording and Triggering Requirements, and 6.1.3.3, Data Recording and Redundancy Requirements.